jawah/kiss-headers/docs/quickstart.md

 ### OneToOne, OneToMany

 Do not forget that headers are not 1 to 1.
-One header can be repeated multiple times and attributse can have multiple values within the same header.
+One header can be repeated multiple times and attributes can have multiple values within the same header.

 ```python
 from kiss_headers import parse_it